tammynpm/git-history-analyzer-rag/README.md

 ```

 ### TODO
-- [ ] classify commits into categories
+- [X] classify commits into categories
 - [ ] store full structured metadata
 - [ ] accept repo path and query from command line instead of hardcoding
 - [ ] setup tailscale on ollama server
+- [ ] incorporate mcp server to the workflow